Boy, 3, dies after falling into restaurant grease trap

 Restaurant grease traps are designed to keep used oil and grease out of sewer systems.

-Alabama lawmakers passed legislation requiring more secure covers after a 3-year-old girl died in a 6-foot-deep grease trap in Auburn, Alabama in October 2017.
+Alabama lawmakers passed legislation requiring more secure covers after a 3-year-old girl died in a 6-foot-deep (1.8-meter-deep) grease trap in Auburn, Alabama, in October 2017.

 In Tulsa, Oklahoma, a 5-year-old girl was rescued after falling into a grease trap in March 2018.